JosueMtzMng/JosueMtzMng/README.md

 - 👋 Hi, I’m @JosueMtzMng
 - 👀 I’m interested in ...
 Learn to Code
 - 🌱 I’m currently learning ...
-Learn Git and Github, Full Stack Web Developer
+Git, Github and Full Stack Web Developer
 - 💞️ I’m looking to collaborate on ...
 Data & Analytics, Marketing & Sale and Product Management
 - 📫 How to reach me ... launchx05231@innovaccion.mx